FAQ - KI:connect / RWTHgpt

 - There is a general token limit for chats with RWTHgpt / KI:connect, which can vary depending on the selected language model or AI tool.

-- Depending on the selected language model or AI tool, there are also restrictions on the number of prompts per hour.
-These can be seen when selecting the model.
+- Depending on the selected language model or AI tool, there are also limits on the number of prompts per hour.
+These are shown in the model selection.

 Share this FAQ